Icinga/icingaweb2/doc/authentication.md

 ### target

-The value of the configuration key *target* defines
+The value of the configuration key *target* defines the type of authentication the described backend provides.
+The allowed values are *user* for a backend that provides user authentication or *group* for group authentication.

 ## Technical description